negintabaraki/Thesis/README.md

 ```

 ## Training
-after creating training, validation and testing dataset and putting them in 'train', 'val' and 'test' folders, you can run 'dev.ipny' and train your model.
+after creating training, validation and testing dataset and putting them in 'train', 'val' and 'test' folders, you can run [dev.ipynb](https://github.com/negintabaraki/Thesis/blob/main/dev.ipynb) and train your model.